 A local Michelin Restaurant in north Phuket

-Ta Tuay is a little known local restaurant, hidden not far from the Sarasin Bridge in the very north of Phuket.
+Ta Tuay is a little-known local restaurant, hidden not far from the Sarasin Bridge in the very north of Phuket, near Sai Kaew Beach.
 Ta Tuay serves excellent local food and dishes from Phuket and some unusual specialities from Mai Khao Beach, such as sandworms and sea cicadas.
 Their seafood is always very deliciously fresh, and the team is friendly, even when the restaurant is packed, which is most of the time.

 What to order?

-The second dish, one of our all-time favourites and probably one of the strangest dish you will get to try in Thailand is called ‘Yum Kai Mang Da Talay‘, or Horseshoe eggs salad.
+The second dish, one of our all-time favourites and probably one of the strangest dishes you will get to try in Thailand is called ‘Yum Kai Mang Da Talay‘ (ยำไข่แมงดาทะเล), or spicy horseshoe crab eggs salad.
 It’s not a dish for first-timers, but it is delicious and unique once you get past the ‘crab’s prehistoric appearance.

-The next dish on the menu is even more unusual and is a speciality from this part of Phuket: a sandworm salad!
-It took us some courage to eat this one, especially if you search for ‘sandworms’ on Google before starting.
+The next dish on the menu is even more unusual and special from this part of Phuket: a sandworm salad!
+It took us the courage to eat this one, especially if you search for ‘sandworms’ on Google before starting.
 Surprisingly, the dish looks like a macaroni salad, but the texture is crunchy and pretty unique once in your mouth.
 The taste is difficult to describe but not very strong, and it is more about the experience than the taste.
 Next time, we’ll try the deep-fried version; it might be more to our liking.

 Ta Tuay is a unique and authentic experience if you travel to Phuket and taste authentic local food.
-The food is excellent, the restaurant welcoming, the staff and chef always friendly and helpful.
-It is far from the main beaches, and it requires booking in advance, but if you are a food lover, this will be a unique experience.
+The food is excellent, and the restaurant is welcoming.
+The staff and chef are always friendly and helpful.
+It is far from the main beaches and requires booking in advance, but if you are a food lover, this will be a unique experience.